 You set a goal.
 You select a date (3 months from now) as your “finish line” for reaching your goal.

-As you know, merely setting a goal and being motivated doesn’t ensure that you reach it.
-Below you will find 16 simple ways to pay off your mortgage in record time!
+As you know, merely setting a goal and being motivated doesn’t ensure you reach it.
+Below you will find 17 actionable ways to pay off your mortgage in record time!

 1. Create A Monthly Budget

 Do you have too much month at the end of your money?
 Do you ever look into your wallet and wonder where that money has gone?
 We have all had this experience at some time or another, and we don’t ever want to again!

 The best way to ensure that you know where your money is going is to create a budget.
 Most people think of the word “budget” as a restriction – someplace to list all of your debts and bills that have to be paid with no regard for having a life.
 The best debt advice I ever received was to create a budget to see where my money was going each month.

 It helps instead to view a budget as a spending plan.
 In a spending plan, you PLAN how you will allocate your take-home pay.
 Do you HAVE to spend $200 per month on ballroom dancing lessons?
 If the answer is yes, put that in your budget and find other places to trim down if you need to.

 Creating a thoughtful, complete spending plan allows you to know exactly where your money is going each month so you can tackle that mortgage faster.

 Suppose that you decide to buy a home.
 You cleverly go to a mortgage company to obtain pre-approval for a mortgage, so that you know the “ballpark” you can spend.
 You are absolutely amazed when the mortgage broker comes to you with a number approximately double what you expected.

 “What?” you think, “I can buy a $450,000 house with an income of $40,000?”
 It shouldn’t be surprising that mortgage lenders will provide you with a very large pre-approval amount in the hope that you will take out a $450,000 loan with them rather than a $200,000 loan.
 That’s how they make their money!